tududes/web-sophon/docs/TROUBLESHOOTING.md

 ### Debugging Context Issues
 If you suspect context is not being passed correctly:
 1. Check cloud runner logs for "previousEvaluation" messages
-2. Verify the extension is not purging interval job results
-3. Look for "keeping results for context" in extension console logs
+2. Look for "Smart purge: removed X old results, kept last 1" in extension logs
+3. Verify the purge endpoint is being called with `keepLast: 1` for interval jobs
+4. Check that interval jobs show "Job has 1 previous results" before each capture

 **Logs indicating URL preservation:**
 ```